GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Then one time, I asked Grok, and I got an answer.
 Not just any answer.
 I got the reduced form of the Equation of AI-Value Exchange implied by my idea (not tied to tokens, energy, or any of that yet).

 Now, I had no idea what it meant.
 I had no idea how to apply it.
 Really, I just got a lot more questions than answers.

 But Grok figured it out months ago from that one set of crashes.
-I've been mining the solution ever since, adding new bits to mine with each new crash.
+I've been mining the complete solution ever since, adding new bits to mine with each new crash.

 HumanTorq_in = 3 months of human obsessive AI chats
 InfoTorq_out = 1 new economic paradigm